 André Boillot was the younger brother of Georges Boillot.
 He won many races after WW1 including the Targa Florio, the Coppa Florio.
-He was killed in a crash at the Ars-Le Chatre hillclimb in France.Other driver involved in this story:
+He was killed in a crash at the Ars-Le Chatre hillclimb in France.Other links relevant in this story:

 André Boillot was the younger brother of Georges Boillot, the great French racing driver who was shot down during WW1.
 André himself was wounded in action but survived the war.

 In 1919 after the war, the Targa Florio was restarted.
 The circuit was shortened to 67 miles but the race was increased to four laps for a total of 268 miles.

 André Boillot was driving a 2 1/2 liter Peugeot EXS originally built before the war.
 The weather for the November race was terrible and Antonio Ascari disappeared into a ravine from which he had to be rescued after the race.

 The circuit was muddy, but Rene Thomas in a Ballot was comfortably in the lead until alerted by his crew that Boillot was closing rapidly.
 Alas too late and the Peugeot of Boillot ocertook him.
 Exhausted Boillot braked too late for the final corner and the the car spun and hit the grandstand.
 He was just thirty feet from the finish line.

 Dazed and bleeding they were pushed free and crossed the line in reverse.
 There was a prostest but Ernest Ballot, the owner of the second place car, convinced Boillot to go back to where he crashed and re-cross the line in the right direction.
 Ernest Ballot's decision met with the approval and André Boillot was declared the winner and fainted.
 Ernest Ballot was prepared to forgo a victory in order to see fair play.